-Fig. 6 summarizes the three coupling states, ETS, LEAK and OXPHOS, and puts them into a schematic context with the corresponding respiratory rates, abbreviated as E, L_L and P, respectively.
-This clarifies that E may exceed or be equal to P, but E cannot theoretically be lower than P. E_LP must be discounted as an artefact, which may be caused experimentally by: (1) using too low uncoupler concentrations; (2) using high and inhibitory uncoupler concentrations (Gnaiger 2008); (3) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E; or (4) loss of oxidative capacity during the time course of the respirometric assay with E measured subsequently to P (Gnaiger 2014).
+Fig. 6 summarizes the three coupling states, ETS, LEAK and OXPHOS, and puts them into a schematic context with the corresponding respiratory rates, abbreviated as E, L and P, respectively.
+This clarifies that E may exceed or be equal to P, but E cannot theoretically be lower than P. E < P must be discounted as an artefact, which may be caused experimentally by: (1) using too low uncoupler concentrations; (2) using high uncoupler concentrations which inhibit the ETS (Gnaiger 2008); (3) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E; or (4) loss of oxidative capacity during the time course of the respirometric assay with E measured subsequently to E (Gnaiger 2014).
 On the other hand, the excess ETS capacity is overestimated if non-saturating [ADP] or [Pi] (State 3) are used.

-E > P is observed in many types of mitochondria and depends on: (1) the excess ETS capacity pushing the phosphorylation system (Fig. 1B) to the limit of its capacity of utilizing $\Delta p{\rm mt}$; (2) the pathway control state with single or multiple electron input into the Q-junction and involvement of three or less coupling sites determining the $H^+{\rm out}/O_2$ coupling stoichiometry (Fig. 2A); and (3) the biochemical coupling efficiency expressed as $(E-L)/E$, since any increase of L causes an increase of P upwards to the limit of E. The excess E-P capacity, $ExP = E-P$, therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation system, when E remains constant but P declines relative to controls (Fig. 6).
+E>P is observed in many types of mitochondria and depends on: (1) the excess ETS capacity pushing the phosphorylation system (Fig. 1B) to the limit of its capacity of utilizing Δp{mt} ; (2) the pathway control state with single or multiple electron input into the Q-junction and involvement of three or less coupling sites determining the H+{out}/O2 coupling stoichiometry (Fig. 1A); and (3) the biochemical coupling efficiency expressed as (E-L)/E, since any increase of L causes an increase of P upwards to the limit of E. The excess E-P capacity, ExP=E-P, therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation system, under conditions when E remains constant but P declines relative to controls (Fig. 6).
 Substrate cocktails supporting simultaneous convergent electron transfer to the Q-junction for reconstitution of TCA cycle function stimulate ETS capacity, and consequently increase the sensitivity of the ExP assay.